 The Committee has awarded long-term cash incentive opportunities since 2006.
-Over the past 18 years, we have observed that these awards, which are exclusively performance-based, appropriately reward management and drive performance with respect to the Company's key financial metrics.
-The three-year performance cycle encourages a long-term perspective, while the payout being driven by relative TSR and ROCE incentivizes sustainable value creation relative to our peers along with profitability and capital efficiency.
+We have observed that these awards, which are exclusively performance-based, appropriately reward management and drive performance with respect to the Company's key financial metrics.
+The three-year performance cycle encourages a long-term perspective, while the payout being driven by relative TSR and three-year average ROCE (adjusted) incentivizes sustainable value creation relative to our peers along with profitability and capital efficiency.
 Using cash-based awards also mitigates the dilutive effect of solely offering long-term equity compensation.
-In February 2021, the Committee granted a three-year cash incentive award for the performance period from January 1, 2021, through December 31, 2023, using the same two metrics we have used in recent years: ROCE and relative TSR, each weighted 50%.
+In February 2022, the Committee granted a three-year cash incentive award for the performance period from January 1, 2022, through December 31, 2024, using the same two metrics we have used in recent years: three-year average ROCE (adjusted) and relative TSR, each weighted 50%.

 Relative TSR rewards participants when the Company outperforms our peer group and directly aligns executives' interests with shareholder value creation relative to our peers.
 The payout for the relative TSR component is based on the percentile rank of the Compounded Annual Growth Rate ("CAGR") of our TSR relative to our peer group over the three-year measurement period.
 For these purposes, we calculate TSR as the annualized rate of return reflecting price appreciation between the beginning 60-day average share price (ending December 31 of the year immediately prior to the beginning of the measurement period) and the ending 60-day average share price (ending December 31 of the final year of the measurement period), adjusted for dividends paid and the compounding effect of reinvested dividends.
 CAGR converts the total return into a value that indicates what the return was on an annual basis for the three-year period.
-For information on the performance peer group for the relative TSR component of the 2021-2023 cash long-term incentive plan, refer to page 34.
+For information on the performance peer group for the relative TSR component of the 2022-2024 cash long-term incentive plan, refer to page 33.